willthedeveloper/blog/src/posts/dvd-screensaver.md

 -----

-Remember the DVD screensaver?
+<strong>Remember the DVD screensaver</strong>?
 And how you'd watch that colorful logo bouncing around the screen, lazily hoping that it would [hit a corner perfectly](https://www.youtube.com/watch?v=QOtuX0jL85Y) as you waited for the sub to fix the the clunky Panasonic TV as he tried to get the movie going in order to finally sedate this roudy bunch of high school juniors?

 I made it for the browser.
 And like so many of my projects, I went ahead and built it before checking to see if anyone had done it before.